danaugrs/legitjs/README.md

     legit.mize(schema, 5)   // null
 ```

-Note: Use of "new" is not needed.
+Note: Use of "new" is not needed when creating an instance of a schema.

 ## Examples